Admission

 Degree-Seeking Applicants

-Degree-seeking students are full- or part-time students who are seeking a degree or certificate from STLCC.
-As a degree-seeking student you may:
+Degree-seeking students are full- or part-time students who are pursuing a degree or certificate from STLCC.
+As a degree-seeking student, you may:

-- Apply for financial aid, Veteran's benefits or A+ program.
+• Apply for financial aid, veteran's benefits, or the A+ Program.

 Non-Degree-Seeking Applicants

-Non-degree-seeking applicants are typically interested in selected courses and not a particular program of study.
-You must submit an application for admission and complete the college's placement test, or provide documentation to waive assessment.
+Non-degree-seeking applicants are typically interested in taking selected courses rather than pursuing a specific program of study.
+Applicants must submit an application for admission and either complete the college's placement test or provide documentation to waive the assessment requirement.

 Non-Traditional Applicants

-Applicants for admission who have completed an educational course of study that is not accredited by a state board of education or by one of the accredited agencies listed in the International Registry of Accredited Schools are eligible for admission as a non-degree-seeking student provided they are at least 17 years of age.
+Applicants who have completed an educational course of study that is not accredited by a state board of education or by an accredited agency listed in the International Registry of Accredited Schools are eligible for admission as non-degree-seeking students, provided they are at least 17 years of age.

-To apply as a degree-seeking student you must provide official high school transcripts from an accredited high school or passing GED or HiSET test scores.
+To apply as a degree-seeking student, applicants must provide official high school transcripts from an accredited high school or passing GED or HiSET test scores.

 Under extenuating circumstances, applicants who do not meet the above criteria may be considered for admission by the administrator responsible for admissions.

-A student who does not meet the required admission guidelines may apply as a non-high school graduate.
-See related section below.
+Students who do not meet the required admission guidelines may apply as non-high school graduates.
+See the related section below.

 Non-High School Graduates

-Students who have not graduated from high school are eligible for admission as a non-degree-seeking student provided they are at least 17 years of age.
-Non-High School graduates who submit a Degree-seeking application cannot pursue a program of study.
+Students who have not graduated from high school are eligible for admission as non-degree-seeking students, provided they are at least 17 years of age.
+Non-high school graduates who submit a degree-seeking application are not eligible to pursue a program of study.

-To apply as a degree-seeking student you must provide official high school transcripts from an accredited high school or passing GED or HiSET test scores.
+To apply as a degree-seeking student, applicants must provide official high school transcripts from an accredited high school or passing GED or HiSET test scores.

 Under extenuating circumstances, applicants who do not meet the above criteria may be considered for admission by the administrator responsible for admissions.